Immigrant health in Australia: Early years

 In the 1830s, the immigrants that arrived by boat on the shores of Sydney were suspected to be carrying contagious diseases.
-During this period, influenza, typhoid, scarlet fever and whopping cough were all found on European ships arriving in Australia.
+During this period, influenza, typhoid, scarlet fever and whooping cough were all found on European ships arriving in Australia.
 To contain such diseases, the ships were stopped at North Head Quarantine Station where the authority would place the passengers and crew into quarantine.
 The Australian Government (2015) suspects that each passenger would have spent on average, 40 days in quarantine before being released into Australia, as Australian residents.
 Each experience within North Head varied and was dependent on class.
 Some immigrants were exposed to further disease, disempowerment and in some cases death.
 In the beginning, North Head Quarantine Station provided tents for those immigrants who came to Australia.
 However, in 1837, those who appeared to be healthy were those who were granted accommodation in the tents, while those who were sick were required to stay on the ship.
 The Australian government suggests that in the year of 1837, 295 healthy immigrants were kept ashore while those who were contagious or otherwise were kept on the ship.
 The North Head Quarantine Station's facilities continued to grow.
-However, between 1860 and 1870, the quarantine station took a turn for the worst when the world economy decelerated along with immigration.
+However, between 1860 and 1870, the quarantine station took a turn for the worse when the world economy decelerated along with immigration.
 As a result, an outbreak of smallpox occurred due to insufficient maintenance of the North Head Quarantine Station.
 It was only in 1909, when the Commonwealth government took over North Head Quarantine, that the station attained a maximum volume of 1200 people.